alumxi22/website/content/giving/alumxi.md

 ## How much to give?

-If at all possible, we encourage setting up a recurring, monthly donation.
+If at all possible, we encourage setting up a **recurring, monthly donation**.
 Whatever amount works for you is welcome, but if you're looking for some guidelines, we've prepared a handy chart below.